microsoft/pxt-adafruit/docs/projects/wearable-neopixels/make.md

 ## Plan it!

 Sketch your proposed wiring on paper.
 Remember that none of the lines of conductive thread can touch each other.
-The GND pins can service multiple NeoPixels, as can the 3.3V and VOUT for power.
+The **GND** pins can service multiple NeoPixels, as can the **3.3V** and **VOUT** for power.
 The Flora NeoPixels have arrows on them, and these should point away from the @boardname@.
-Connect 3.3V to the positive side of the NeoPixel on the right, a pin from A0-A7 in the center, and GND to the negative on the left.
+Connect **3.3V** to the positive side of the NeoPixel on the right, a pin from **A0** - **A7** in the center, and **GND** to the negative on the left.

-If you are planning a number of NeoPixels in a chain, the GND and 3.3V / VOUT lines should connect all the way from the originating power or GND pin to every positive or negative loop on the NeoPixels.
+If you are planning a number of NeoPixels in a chain, the **GND** and **3.3V** / **VOUT** lines should connect all the way from the originating power or **GND** pin to every positive or negative loop on the NeoPixels.
 If you have to start a new piece of conductive thread on the needle, try to make this transition at the eyelet of the NeoPixel so you can loop it through a number of times and get a good contact between old and new thread.
 The middle signal thread will stop and start on either side of the NeoPixel (see below).

 ![Signal thread stops and stars at NeoPixel connections](/static/cp/projects/wearable-neopixels/middle-signal-thread.jpg)